iliasmj/cv_generator/README.md

 - What does it do?
   It allows the user to :
-  - save CV data in JSOn file,
+  - save CV data in JSON file,
   - display CV in HTML view,
   - download CV pdf version,
   - load data from pre-saved JSON data file,